jonnor/ipld-image/README.md

 ## 0.1.0: Minimally useful

-* Can we do this without IPFS 0.5??
+* Figure out how we do this without IPFS 0.5.
-For instance by putting the serialized IPLD structure into database/IPFS as a blob (JSON)?
+Putting serialized IPLD structure into database/IPFS as JSON blob?
 * Implement support in imgflo-server
-* Split out spec from implementation
+* Split out spec from implementation, put into https://github.com/ipfs/specs

 ## Later

 * Sketch out how this could be used to implement a GeglTileStore, for backing buffers in [GEGL](http://gegl.org), the image processing library used by imgflo-server and GIMP
+* Consider extending for video